OmnipotentEntity/curt/README.md

 other Reversed Tarot Cards from spawning, additionally upright (e.g.) Fool blocks a reversed Fool and vice versa (and so on), unless Showman is active.

+Additionally, Reversed Tarot Cards do not begin to appear until Ante 3.

 ----

 0\.
 Fool